 I chose my counselling profession when I was 13 years old at a time in my life where I felt the loneliest.
 It wasn’t until my early 30’s that I began my career in the helping industry.
 I have always had a passion for empowering people and facilitating change.
 In my work as a therapist I like to say that I am creative, intuitive and passionate and provide a space that allows people to discover themselves.
 I tend to use a variety of techniques and tools that assist the counselling practice, such as art therapy, play therapy, bibliotherapy and the use of creative cards and psychodrama.

-I studied a Masters degree in Health Science (Sexual Health) with the University of Sydney after recognising the complex sexual needs that were being presented in my counselling room.
+In 2008 I began studying a Masters degree in Health Science (Sexual Health) with the University of Sydney after recognising the complex sexual needs that were being presented in my counselling room.
 Studying this degree was an incredible experience and opened up new doors for expanding my business and helping more clients.

 In 1998, I was introduced to meditation by my husband who studied Yoga in India in the late 1970’s.
 In 2005 meditation became a topic of interest.
 I started meditating regularly and researching meditation, spirituality, the soul’s journey and the after life.
 In 2007, I started teaching meditation to women; this experience was such a blessing.
 Teaching meditation has been an incredible journey.
 The most incredible experience of all is being involved and part of a women’s group that I facilitate weekly.
 These women are so inspiring and I truly love our journey together.
 In 2011, I produced my first meditation CD “The Valley of Silence” and in 2014, I produced another 4 meditation CD’s focused on spiritual awareness and awakening (to find out more go to the products page).
 My purpose is to create spiritual awareness for self discovery.

 In December 2013, I lost my mother to pancreatic cancer 48 days after her diagnosis.
 Losing my mother has been devastating and has connected me to a level of grief that I have never experienced in my life before.
-Losing my mother has given me a new level of empathy and understanding of mankind and now I am more passionate about meeting people on the inside (the inner self/awareness) and not the surface superficial self.
+Losing my mother taught me about the deepest level of empathy and understanding.
+Now I am more passionate about meeting people on the inside (the inner self/awareness) and not the surface superficial self.
 I am more determined now than ever to reach my full potential and teach other to do the same.
 If you are reading this and we come across each other in this lifetime, I hope I impact you in a way that is meaningful and loving.

 Masters of Health Science (Sexual Health) – The University of Sydney